 The same goes for your managed service provider.
 Although they should manage a large portion of your IT networking needs, they must also tell you when you need to bring in an additional expert to ensure your business’s success.

 Perhaps the most comical lie that managed service providers tell you is that they can guarantee no downtime.
 No IT provider has God-like powers over the Internet, electricity, cloud services, software bugs, or hardware failures.
-Sure, they should recommend investments that will allow you to mitigate some of these risks, but the MSP itself cannot guarantee your systems will never be down.
+Sure, they should recommend investments that will allow you to mitigate some of these risks, but the MSP itself cannot guarantee that your systems will never be down.

 If you want to weed out this lie at the source, ask them to explain to you how they plan on ensuring your systems never go down.
 Specifically, inquire about hardware, electricity, and other tools that must work seamlessly for your system to be up and running – they’re either going to pivot to talk of “minimizing downtime,” or they are not giving you a straight answer!

 A new tactic of hackers is to exploit the MSP to gain access to their customer’s networks.
 The ROI for the hacker is huge.
 Ask the MSP what protections they have in place and, most importantly, how it is validated.
-Your best bet is to work with MSPs that have been externally audited and certified under CyberSecure Canada and SOC2 Type II standards.
+Your best bet is to work with MSPs that are externally audited and certified under CyberSecure Canada and SOC2 Type II standards.